Updated: May 4, 2026

 Special lighting effects (strobe, colored gels, projections)

-Support equipment needs:
+Support equipment considerations:

 Gimbals or steadicams for smooth movement